West Shore Youth Lacrosse Club Policies

 - What is the current roster for both the receiving team and the relinquishing team especially at the subject player’s position?

 Before any of the criteria are considered, the proposed transition should be approved by the head coaches of both the relinquishing and receiving team.

 The WSYLC board has final say in the decision of placing a player.

-Player play up requests must be submitted to the board by March 1, 2018.
+Player play up requests must be submitted to the board by March 1st of the current season.

 2018-4 Volunteer Policy

 Every team (girls & boys) will be required to have the following: